sanjsawhney/twins_diet/README.md

 # twins_diet
-Code used for data visualization and analysis in Sawhney et al (Weaning accelerates and transforms within-host adaptation in the infant gut microbiome).
+Code used for data visualization and analysis in manuscript "Weaning accelerates and transforms within-host adaptation in the infant gut microbiome" by Sawhney et al.

 # Figure 3A